Skip to Main Content

 Any gap in the chain of custody can create reasonable doubt about whether the evidence is reliable.

-For those charged with illegal possession, a powerful defense would be to prove that the prescription drugs were actually legally prescribed.
+For those charged with illegal possession, a powerful defense would be to prove that the medication was actually legally prescribed.

 Ohio law provides immunity from certain drug possession charges if you seek emergency medical help for an overdose.
 Under Ohio Revised Code § 2925.11, you cannot be prosecuted for minor drug possession if: